About the Program

-The primary purpose of the Community Fellowship program is to resource and train community members with project-related lived experience and partner them with their local government to more effectively address inequities in service delivery.
-By resourcing and training those closest to the problem with the skills they need to make change in government—paired with the mindset of the digital age—we can close the gaps in service delivery better, faster, and more justly.
+The primary purpose of the Community Fellowship program is to resource and train community members with project-related lived experience and partner them with their local government to effectively address inequities in service delivery.
+For example, Fellows working on service delivery for those reentering society after incarceration may have personal experience in the criminal legal system.
+By resourcing and training those closest to the problem with the skills they need to make change in government, we can close the gaps in service delivery faster and with an eye towards justice.

 Fort Collins, CO

 Santa Barbara, CA

 Can you help us empower people with lived experience to make change in their local governments and communities?